 Explanation:

-- The example demonstrates implementing CRUD operations (Create, Read, Update, Delete) for managing users in a MongoDB database using Mongoose.
+- The example demonstrates implementing CRUD operations (Create, Read, Update, Delete) for

 - It defines routes for creating, retrieving, updating, and deleting users.